FOREX-Dollar plumbs two-year low as Fed comes in to focus

 By Tom Westbrook

-SYDNEY, Nov 30 (Reuters) - The dollar fell to a more than two-year low on Monday and is set to log its largest monthly fall since July, as a combination of vaccine optimism and bets on more monetary easing in the United States drives investors out of the world's reserve currency.
+SYDNEY, Nov 30 (Reuters) - The dollar touched a more than two-year low on Monday and is set to log its largest monthly fall since July as a combination of vaccine optimism and bets on more monetary easing in the United States drove investors out of the world's reserve currency.

 Against a basket of currencies =USD, the greenback slipped 0.1% to 91.707, its lowest since April 2018.
 The risk-sensitive New Zealand dollar NZD=D3 hit a two-and-a-half year high and is headed for its best monthly percentage gain in seven years.